archubbuck/cli-ops/docs/CONTRIBUTING.md

+---
+sidebar_position: 1
+sidebar_label: Contributing Overview
+title: Contributing to CLI Ops
+description: Guidelines and workflows for contributing to the CLI Ops project
+---

 # Contributing

 Thank you for your interest in contributing to CLI Ops!
 This document provides guidelines for contributing to the plugin-first monorepo.